All Episodes

 Yeah, right.

-And so I would think that one of the incentives for Trump to end this is also to cut off the money laundering uh pipeline, which probably remnants of that still exist.
+And so I would think that one of the incentives for Trump to end this is also to cut off the money laundering pipeline, which probably remnants of that still exist.

-Uh but the pressures that Trump will be facing domestically would be from the military-industrial complex that wants to keep this going.
+But the pressures that Trump will be facing domestically would be from the military-industrial complex that wants to keep this going.

-Obviously, all the Democrats, and obviously all the neocons and all the European leaders.
+Obviously, all the Democrats, and obviously all the neocons, and all the European leaders.

-So it's it's as if Trump and Putin, it appears to me, are the only two people that want peace right now, and everybody else wants the war to continue.
+So it's as if Trump and Putin, it appears to me, are the only two people that want peace right now.

 Zelensky for his own political survival.

-The Europeans, so they can assert wartime control over their own populations and continue their censorship regimes and have an excuse for why their societies are falling apart.
+The Europeans so they can assert wartime control over their own populations and continue their censorship regimes and have an excuse for why their societies are falling apart.

 I mean, does this sound about right?